Work Accident Claim: A guide to making a compensation claim for personal injury following an accident in the workplace

 There are some exceptions to this rule.
 If it is more than three years from your accident it might not be too late to make a claim – but you must act quickly and seek expert legal advice.

 How do you get free legal help from a specialist work accidents lawyer if you are considering making a claim?

 You should contact a specialist work accidents personal injury lawyer if you think you might have a claim for compensation.

-Click accident at work to see an index of the pages I have written setting out the work accidents claim process in detail.
+See our accident at work index to see all of our articles setting out each aspect of the work accidents claim process in detail.